Kit Fan

-Kit Fan FRSL (范進傑; born 1979) is an author and poet from Hong Kong who now lives in York in the United Kingdom.
-In 2011, his poetry book won the Hong Kong University International Poetry Prize.
-He was elected Fellow of the Royal Society of Literature in 2022.
+Kit Fan FRSL (范進傑; born 1979) is an author and poet from Hong Kong who now lives in the United Kingdom.
+In 2011, his poetry book Paper Scissors Stone won the Hong Kong University International Poetry Prize.
+In 2021, his first novel Diamond Hill was published with critical acclaim.
+In 2022, he was elected Fellow of the Royal Society of Literature.
+In 2023, His third poetry collection The Ink Cloud Reader was shortlisted for the Forward Prize and the T. S. Eliot Prize.

 Biography

-Fan was born and raised in Hong Kong and studied at the Chinese University of Hong Kong before moving to the UK at the age of 21.
+Fan was born and raised in Hong Kong and studied at the Chinese University of Hong Kong, before moving to the UK at the age of 21.
 He completed his PhD at the University of York on Thom Gunn.
-His first book of poetry, Paper Scissors Stone, published in 2011, won the Hong Kong University International Poetry Prize and his second, As Slow as Possible, released in 2018, was recommended by the Poetry Book Society, the Guardian and the Irish Times.
+His first book of poetry, Paper Scissors Stone, published in 2011, won the Hong Kong University International Poetry Prize and his second, As Slow as Possible, released in 2018, was recommended by the Poetry Book Society, The Guardian and the Irish Times.